 What Causes a Herniated Disc?

-Disk herniation is most often the result of age-related wear and tear.
+Disc herniation is most often the result of age-related wear and tear.
 Trauma can also cause disc herniations.

 As the body ages, the spinal discs gradually lose some of their jelly-like interior contents, making them less flexible.
 Aging also makes vertebral discs more likely to tear or rupture with minor physical exertion.